out-post/sentinel/CODE-CONVENTIONS.md

     if the type of the value is not obvious.
 -   Type assertions use the `as` keyword over the `<>` syntax.
 -   Never use `any`.
 When in doubt, please use `unknown`.
+-   Shorthand when you can, but don't care too much about it.
+We disabled this rule for DeepSource already.
+-   Use `interface` over `type` for object type definitions.
+-   Always use template literals over string concatenation.
+-   It is best to compare `typeof x` against `"undefined"` instead of `x === undefined`.

 Happy coding!